vedmichv/todoapp-codecatalyst-demo/README.md

 The code in the `backend` folder includes unit test cases that can be run using your development environment.
 All code artifacts in the backend folder can be extended to meet your needs.

-Deployment instruction can be found in the [backend/README.md](./backend/README.md) file.
+Deployment instructions can be found in the [backend/README.md](./backend/README.md) file.

 ### Frontend